pedrolpena/sbe_ctdproc/README.md

 # sbe_ctdproc
-A set of scripts to setup directories and scripts to do some basic CTD processing under Windows or *nix systems using wine.
+A set of scripts to initialize directories and scripts to do some basic CTD processing using the SBE Data Processing programs on Windows OSX and linux.
-This has successfully been tested on Windows linux and OSX.
+Use wine to install and run the SBE Data Processing software on *nix systems.

 Contents
 ========